cheddarchestnut/barley-hall/README.md

 ## Overview

-This is a simple interactive training website for volunteers at **Barley Hall**, created using basic HTML, CSS, and JavaScript.
-It focuses on the **Great Hall** and teaches volunteers about medieval feasting traditions, including table settings, seating order, and service.
+This is a interactive training website for volunteers at Barley Hall, created using basic HTML, CSS, and JavaScript.
+It focuses on the Great Hall and teaches volunteers about medieval feasting traditions, including table settings, seating order, and service.

 ## Features